Shredio/doctrine-queries/README.md

 3. **Use yielding** for large datasets to avoid memory issues
 4. **Select only needed fields** to reduce data transfer
 5. **Use distinct** when appropriate to reduce result size
+6. **Configure joins properly** - use inner joins when relations are guaranteed to exist
+7. **Use subqueries** for complex filtering instead of loading large datasets in PHP
+8. **Leverage field path selection** for automatic join optimization

 ## Examples